zakariaCHOUKRI/Organic-Marketplace/Use Case Diagram Descritpion.md

 ### User Authentication:

-Initiating Actor: User.
+- Initiating Actor: *User*.
-Description: Users can log in or register on the platform for authentication.
+- Description: Users can log in or register on the platform for authentication.

 ### Search and Filter Functionality:

-Initiating Actor: User
+- Initiating Actor: *User*
-Description: Users can utilize the search and filter functionality to refine and search for specific organic products.
+- Description: Users can utilize the search and filter functionality to refine and search for specific organic products.

 ### Product Listings:

-Initiating Actors: Seller, User
+- Initiating Actors: *Seller*, *User*
-Description: Sellers can list and edit products, while buyers can view product listings.
+- Description: Sellers can list and edit products, while buyers can view product listings.

 ### Sell Products:

-Initiating Actor: Seller
+Initiating Actor: *Seller*
 Description: Sellers can add and manage products available for sale.

 ### Earnings Dashboard:

-Initiating Actor: Seller
+- Initiating Actor: *Seller*
-Description: Sellers can access and manage their earnings through a dedicated dashboard.
+- Description: Sellers can access and manage their earnings through a dedicated dashboard.

 ### Purchase Products:

-Initiating Actor: User
+- Initiating Actor: *User*
-Description: Buyers can initiate the purchase of selected products.
+- Description: Buyers can initiate the purchase of selected products.

 ### Choose Products:

-Initiating Actor: User
+- Initiating Actor: *User*
-Description: Users can choose products from the available listings.
+- Description: Users can choose products from the available listings.

 ### Sort Products:

-Initiating Actor: User
+- Initiating Actor: *User*
-Description: Users can sort the product listings based on specific criteria.
+- Description: Users can sort the product listings based on specific criteria.

 ### Add to Cart:

-Initiating Actor: User
+- Initiating Actor: *User*
-Description: Users can add selected products to their shopping cart.
+- Description: Users can add selected products to their shopping cart.

 ## Extension Points:

 ### Filter Product Listings:

-Initiating Actor: User
+- Initiating Actor: *Buyer*
-Description: Users can filter product listings, extending the search and filter functionality.
+- Description: Users can filter and search products, making it possible to list them by preference.

 ### Sort Products:

-Initiating Actor: User
+- Initiating Actor: *Buyer*
-Description: Sorting functionality can be extended based on user preferences.
+- Description: Search and Filter functionality makes sorting products easy for buyers.

 ### Add to Cart:

-Initiating Actor: User
+- Initiating Actor: *Buyer*
-Description: Adding products to the cart extends the user product interaction.
+- Description: Choosing products to buy extends adding them to the cart.

 ## Inclusions:

 ### User Authentication:

-Initiating Actor: Online Platform for Organic Products
+- Initiating Actor: Online Platform for Organic Products
-Description: User authentication is included in the overall functionality of the organic marketplace.
+- Description: User authentication is included in the overall functionality of the organic marketplace.

 ### User Product Interaction:

-Initiating Actor: Online Platform for Organic Products
+- Initiating Actor: Online Platform for Organic Products
-Description: User interactions with products are included, covering viewing, purchasing, choosing, sorting, and adding to the cart.
+- Description: User interactions with products are included, covering viewing, purchasing, choosing, sorting, and adding to the cart.

 ### Seller Product Interaction:

-Initiating Actor: Online Platform for Organic Products
+- Initiating Actor: Online Platform for Organic Products
-Description: Seller interactions, including listing products, selling, and managing earnings, are included in the overall system functionality.
+- Description: Seller interactions, including listing products, selling, and managing earnings, are included in the overall system functionality.